 Little Goldfish

-you can’t swim your way out of this bowl little goldfish and you can’t learn to breathe this strange unnatural air
+you can’t learn to breathe this strange

 Of all the forms we’ve covered so far, the Concrete Poem is unique in its emphasis on the physical form—the actual shape of the words—along with the meaning.
 Poetry meets typography meets graphic design in this experimental, visually inventive form.